karalleyna/Web-Scraping/README.md

 # Web-Crawling
-In this project, the problem has two main parts :
-● Traversing through Bogazici University OBIKAS System and extracting the data related to all departmental courses within input.
-● Processing the data and store it in a way that enables us to create a table in the desired format.
+In this project, the problem has two main parts : i.Traversing through Bogazici University OBIKAS System and extracting the data related to all departmental courses within input. ii.
+Processing the data and store it in a way that enables us to create a table in the desired format.
 General Explanation of Algorithm:
 We take the input and after encoding years and semesters we call the method construct_table. ​We follow this strategy: